coltonbooth/CoreChainDB/k8s/nginx-https-web-proxy/README.md

   any other DNS service provider!)

-### Start the Kubernetes Deployment for BigchainDB Web Proxy
+### Start the Kubernetes Deployment for corechaindb Web Proxy

 * Use the command below to start the Kubernetes Deployment:
 ```